Destroyer Tour

 The Destroyer Tour also known as The Spirit of '76 Tour was a concert tour by Kiss, in support of their fourth studio album Destroyer.

 History

+At the time of the European leg of the tour the Destroyer album was already released and the band performed songs from that album, but they wore the Alive! costumes and had the Alive! stage show.
+At the time, the tour was referred to under the headline "Kiss tour", not "Alive!
+Tour" or "Destroyer Tour".

-The August 20 Anaheim, California show was the most famous show of the tour, the band played to over 42,000 people, the biggest US crowd the band had played to.
+The August 20 show in Anaheim, California was the most famous of the tour - the band played for more than 42,000 people, the biggest US crowd the band had played to.
 Bob Seger, Ted Nugent and Montrose were the opening acts.
 The J. Geils Band, Point Blank and Seger opened for them at their July 10 show in New Jersey, which was recorded and released on DVD decades later as "The Lost Concert".

 Opening act Bob Seger would back out of a few dates on the tour so that he could complete work on his next album, in which he did not perform in Toronto.

 In the tour program for the band's final tour, Simmons reflected on the tour: